facebook/react-native-website/cndocs/debugging.md

 ### Integration with React Native Inspector

-Open the in-app developer menu and choose "Show Inspector".
+Open the in-app developer menu and choose "Toggle Inspector".
 It will bring up an overlay that lets you tap on any UI element and see information about it:

 ![React Native Inspector](assets/Inspector.gif)